rtCamp/wpveda-book/content/convetions/plugins.md

 This folder contains your test cases files like phpunit & selenium test cases.
 This folder contains two folder
 ```
-|-- unittest
+|-- unit-test
-|-- functiontest
+|-- function-test
 ```
-**Unittest** contains phpunit test cases files which are use to check unit testing
+**unit-test** contains phpunit test cases files which are use to check unit testing

 **Referenc:**
 https://pippinsplugins.com/unit-tests-wordpress-plugins-introduction/

-**Functiontest** contains test cases files which are use to check functional testing.
+**Function-test** contains test cases files which are use to check functional testing.

 ### 13. uninstall.php
 This file contains code which are Fired when the plugin is uninstalled.